 Best Deck Paint for Wood: use the same paint for walking surfaces and railings etc.

 Save money by getting quality deck paint.
 It lasts so much longer than the low-end stuff that you save money in the long run.
 You need 2 types.

 Finishes and Colors

 Sometimes these are limited in even good deck paints.
 We generally are asked to apply a low-luster (satin) or semi-gloss.
 Flat finishes will become dirty faster in our experience.
-Kilz has a de selection.
+Kilz has a good selection.

 Wet walking surfaces can be dangerous